 We have several clients residing in other parts of the state and all over India.
-After the initial evaluation, we can suggest modified programs to help you attain your health goals.
+In fact, we also provide programs for individuals living abroad.
+A combination of centre-based and home-based programs or complete home-based programs for low risk individuals are being offered to help you attain your health goals.

 We highly recommend discussing with your doctor about lifestyle changes and cardiac rehab and their benefits for you.
 The team at Cardiac Wellness Institute will also establish communication with your doctor to inform them of the progress you make during your program.
 We believe in cooperating and collaborating for the overall health and wellbeing of our clients.

 We fully understand that unexpected circumstances may arise and will take all efforts to help and support you during that time.
 Session dates can always be adjusted, provided there is a valid reason.
 However, for best results, close adherence to the prescribed program is recommended.

 We charge a consultation fee of INR 500.
 The cost of the program will depend on the length of the program, your risk profile and certain other factors.

 • Cardiac rehabilitation program – for individuals with heart and/or blood vessel diseases

 • Pulmonary rehabilitation program – for individuals with chronic lung diseases

 • Personalised prevention program – for individuals with risk factors for heart, lung and other lifestyle diseases

 • Corporate program – a specially designed health and wellness program is conducted for employees at their workplace keeping the needs of the organisation in mind